ronaldngounou/HexNode-Website/README.md

 # WebsiteCreation_Hardware_Company
-Website creation project for a hardware company using PHP
+Creation of a website an a company selling HDD and SDD disks.